 New pedestrian bridges and walk and cycle ways will connect Swanscombe, Northfleet and Greenhithe with the rest of the Garden City as eight new urban villages are established alongside existing communities.

 Michael Cassidy CBE, Chairman of the Ebbsfleet Development Corporation, said: “It’s important to point out that our document has the weight of developers, land owners and investors behind it which means this exciting vision for Ebbsfleet Garden City is already becoming a reality.

 “The pace of growth in the Garden City over the last 12 months has been impressive with major developers now on site building hundreds of homes.

 “The plans mark an historic milestone in the future of the Garden City.

 “Not only have we seen some rapid growth in house building already, but we are now moving on to develop a thriving new commercial centre for Ebbsfleet, as well as new city parks and walks and cycle ways that will make the Garden City well connected and will exploit the connections to London and Europe from the International Station.”

-There are currently seven developers on site creating 860 homes across the Garden City including at Ebbsfleet Green where Redrow is building 180 new homes and has a show home open and at Springhead Park where Countryside has returned for the first time in four years to build 123 homes and will soon open its new show home.
+There are currently seven developers on site creating hundreds of new homes across the Garden City including at Ebbsfleet Green where Redrow is building 950 new homes and has a show home open and at Springhead Park where Countryside has returned for the first time in four years to build a further 123 homes.

-Keepmoat recently announced plans for a further 700 new homes at Northfleet Embankment East with a planning application expected before the end of the year.
+Keepmoat had plans approved for 598 new homes at Northfleet East on the banks of the River Thames.